 While I walked the Camino with groups before, the strength of all the personalities I was meeting was different this time.
 Everyone was on a mission!
 My reaction was to hang back and remain in my own little world, while the others marched on ahead of me.
 It felt like it was everyone else's Camino and not my own.

 In my irritation, I even got into a tiff with Rich, my husband.
-I don't remember what it was about, that's how significant it was.
+I do not remember what it was about, that's how significant it was.
 However, I had my voice journal and I spilled my emotions into my phone.
 Journaling was a good way to get it all out.

 The gravel lane onward passed under a power line, and beyond we could see an overpass.

-It wasn't until approx 13.25 kilometers, that the overpass loomed ahead of us.
-At 13.5 kilometers you must take a right hand turn.
+It was not until approximately 12.5 kilometers, that the overpass loomed ahead of us.
+About 100 meters later you must take a right hand turn.
 What?
 The GPS tracks I was following said to go straight and across the railroad tracks, but the high chain link fence prevented this.
 So to the right we went.

-It seemed like a long detour as we walked 1/4 kilometer before reaching this road, that runs up and over the railroad tracks on this bridge.
+It seemed like a long detour as we walked about another 200 meters before reaching this road that runs up and over the railroad tracks on this bridge.

 As we walked on the overpass, we could see the way ahead, and the pilgrims below the bridge as the Camino loops back around.
 I calculated the difference between the two distances on the map, and it is about 1/2 kilometer out of the way, vs. being able to go straight onward over the tracks.

-It was at 14 kilometers into day four on the Vía de la Plata from Zamora to Montamarta when the detour finally ends and you turn left and northward.
+It was at approximately 13.4 kilometers into day four on the Vía de la Plata from Zamora to Montamarta when the detour finally ended and you turn left and back northward.

 Rich was bored with this day too, but he showed it in a different way.
 I laughed and photographed him as he said he was working his lower body too much and wanted to work on his upper body.
 Here he is doing push-ups on a waymark.
 He had way too much energy!

-At 16.6 kilometers into the day, the very straight road makes a bend westward towards these trees below.
-But before you get to enjoy the trees, at 16.9 km make a right hand turn.
+At about 15.8 kilometers into the day, the very straight road makes a bend westward towards these trees below.
+But before you get to enjoy the trees, at 16.1 km make a right hand turn.
 I always chuckle to myself when I use trees as landmarks!
 I had to do it several times on this leg!

-At 18.36 kilometers cross the unnamed paved road shown here, where you can finally see some buildings up ahead.
+At approximately 17.6 kilometers cross the unnamed paved road shown here, where you can finally see some buildings up ahead.
 From this intersection, the Camino heads in a northwesterly direction, a bit away from town.

 One could easily go to the right on the pavement from here and in a few meters come to the N-630 and take it northward all the way to the albergue, only one kilometer down the road.
 This would cut off some distance for your day.
 The Casa Rural Vivienda Turística El Asturiano is also on this route, only 400 meters away if you prefer staying in a rural home.